-Thesis formatting must follow the guidelines given and outlined in Sections 3.3.8.3 Length of Thesis and 3.3.9.5 Length of Thesis, in addition to any stipulation by the PMC.
+Thesis formatting must follow the guidelines given and outlined in Sections 3.3.8.3 Length of Thesis, in addition to any stipulation by the PMC and RUSVM specific guidelines.

-Upon receipt of the copies of the thesis, the Graduate and Research Committee will transmit the thesis and the examination report forms to the examiners.
+Upon receipt of the submitted thesis, the Graduate and Research Committee will transmit the thesis and the examination report forms to the examiners.